yk346/is_601_final/README.md

 - **GitHub Repository Link:**
   - Provided and accessible.
-  - Contains all necessary files (`User` and `Calculation` routes, tests, GitHub Actions workflow).
+  - Contains all necessary files (`JWT` authentication routes, front-end code, Playwright tests, GitHub Actions workflow).

 - **Screenshots:**
   - **GitHub Actions Workflow:** Screenshot showing a successful run of the GitHub Actions workflow.
-  - **Application Running in Browser:** Screenshot demonstrating user registration/login and calculation endpoints operational.
+  - **Playwright E2E Tests:** Screenshot demonstrating Playwright tests passing.
+  - **Front-End Application:** Screenshot of the login and registration pages functioning correctly.

 - **Documentation:**
-  - Includes a reflection document addressing key experiences and challenges faced during the development and deployment process.
+  - Includes a reflection document addressing key experiences and challenges faced during the development and testing process.
-  - README file contains instructions on how to run tests locally and links to the Docker Hub repository.
+  - README file contains instructions on how to run the front-end, execute Playwright tests, and links to the Docker Hub repository.

-### **2. Functionality of User & Calculation Routes and CI/CD Pipeline (50 Points)**
+### **2. Functionality of JWT Authentication and CI/CD Pipeline (50 Points)**

+- **JWT Authentication:**
+  - **Registration Endpoint:** `/register` correctly accepts user data, hashes passwords, and stores new users.
+  - **Login Endpoint:** `/login` authenticates users by verifying hashed passwords and returns a JWT upon successful login.
+  - **Pydantic Validation:** User data is validated using Pydantic schemas to ensure data integrity and security.

-- **User Routes:**
+- **Front-End Integration:**
-  - **Register** and **Login** endpoints implemented correctly with Pydantic validation and secure password handling.
+  - **Login and Registration Pages:** Functional HTML/CSS/JS pages with client-side validation for email formats and password requirements.

-- **Calculation Routes (BREAD):**
-  - **Browse**, **Read**, **Edit**, **Add**, and **Delete** endpoints implemented correctly.
-  - Proper validation of requests and responses using Pydantic schemas.

-- **Testing and CI/CD:**
+  - **Token Handling:** JWT tokens are correctly stored (e.g., in `localStorage`) and used for authenticated requests.

+- **Playwright E2E Tests:**
+  - **Positive Tests:** Successful user registration and login with valid inputs.
+  - **Negative Tests:** Proper handling of invalid inputs, such as short passwords or incorrect login credentials, with appropriate UI feedback.

+- **CI/CD Pipeline:**
-  - Comprehensive integration tests for user and calculation routes are written and pass successfully in the GitHub Actions workflow.
+  - **Automated Testing:** Playwright E2E tests run successfully in the GitHub Actions workflow.
-  - CI/CD pipeline is properly configured to build, test, and deploy the Docker image to Docker Hub without errors.
-  - Docker image is functional and can be pulled from Docker Hub, running the application as expected.
+  - **Docker Hub Deployment:** Docker image is built and pushed to Docker Hub automatically upon passing all tests.

 ---

 **Total: 100 Points**
 ---

 ## **Reflect**

-**Title:** Module 12 Reflection
+**Title:** Module 13 Reflection
 **Grading Type:** Points

-**Instructions (600–700 words)**:
+**Instructions (300–500 words)**:

-1. **RESTful Endpoints (CLO 11)**: How did implementing user login/registration and calculation routes integrate with your existing models?
-2. **Testing & CI (CLO 3 & 4)**: Discuss how integration testing with `pytest` and Docker ensures your endpoints remain reliable.
-3. **DB Integration (CLO 12 & 13)**: Reflect on how your Pydantic schemas and database logic from Modules 10–11 translated into route-level functionality.
-4. **Security & Best Practices (CLO 14)**: Note any security measures (e.g., verifying user ownership, hashing checks) that protect these endpoints.
+1. **Front-End Integration**: How did adding a JWT-based login/registration flow (with client-side validation) deepen your full-stack perspective?
+2. **DevOps & Testing**: Discuss the role of Playwright E2E tests in verifying login/registration flows, especially for both valid/invalid scenarios.
+3. **Security & Best Practices**: Which client-side checks (password length/email format) and JWT token storage strategies did you employ, and how do these complement server-side security?

+4. **Challenges & Solutions**: Summarize any difficulties (JWT generation/verification, storing tokens, Docker environment for E2E) and how you overcame them.

 ---

 ## **Quiz**

-**Title:** User & Calculation Routes Quiz
+**Title:** JWT Login & Registration, Front-End Validation, Playwright E2E Quiz
 **Grading Type:** Points

 ### **Instructions:**

 1. **Complete the Quiz on Canvas**, covering:

-   - Designing user registration/login routes.
-   - BREAD endpoints for the calculation model.
-   - Manual testing with `/docs`, integration testing with a DB.
+   - Minimal JWT flow in FastAPI (login/register).
+   - Client-side validation for basic input fields.
+   - Positive/negative test scenarios with Playwright.
-   - Docker-based CI workflow.
+   - Docker-based CI integration for E2E tests.

 2. **Question Types:**
-   - **Multiple-Choice:** Identify correct route definitions or best practices for data validation.
+   - **Multiple-Choice**: Identify correct/incorrect approaches to JWT usage or front-end validations.
-   - **Short Answer:** Summarize how you handle user auth or a failing calculation test scenario.
+   - **Short Answer**: Summarize how to handle a short password case or invalid login credentials in E2E.

 ---

 ## **Tips for Success**

-1. **Keep Routes Focused**: Stick to user auth endpoints + BREAD for calculations.
-No front-end complexity yet.
-2. **Test Thoroughly**: Combine manual checks via OpenAPI with automated integration tests to guarantee correctness.
-3. **Security**: If you attach calculations to specific users, ensure you only allow the owner to modify them.
-4. **CI/CD**: Continue the same pipeline approach—your container should now serve tested endpoints.
-5. **Document**: This code forms the core back-end for your final project; maintain clarity for future expansions.
+1. **Focus on Simplicity**: A single JWT with minimal payload can suffice.
+Avoid overcomplicated token refresh or advanced flows for this module.
+2. **Validate on Both Ends**: Client-side checks for user convenience, but always rely on server-side Pydantic validations.
+3. **Thorough E2E**: Cover at least one positive and one negative scenario for both registration and login.
+4. **Document**: Clarify in your README how to spin up the app, run tests, and interpret E2E results.
+5. **Security**: If storing the JWT in localStorage or sessionStorage, be aware of potential XSS or token exposure.

 ---

 ## **Submission Deadline**

-Provide the following by **[Insert Deadline Here]**:
+Please provide by **[Insert Deadline Here]**:

-1. **GitHub Repo Link**: With user & calculation routes, tests, and updated CI config.
+1. **GitHub Repo Link**: Containing your updated front-end code (JWT auth calls + client validations) and E2E tests.
-2. **Module 12 Reflection** (600–700 words).
+2. **Module 13 Reflection** (300–500 words).
-3. **README** showing Docker Hub link and test instructions (manual + pytest).
+3. **README**: Summarize front-end usage, E2E test steps, and Docker Hub link.

-Late submissions may face course policy penalties.
+Late submissions may be subject to course policy penalties.

 ---

-**Excellent Work!** You now have a functional **back-end** with **user login/registration** and fully tested **calculation routes**—ready for a front-end interface in Module 13.
-By ensuring each endpoint is well-tested and secure, you lay the foundation for a truly production-ready web application.
+**Great Work!** By implementing **JWT-based login/registration**, **client-side validation**, and **Playwright** E2E tests, you deliver a secure, tested authentication flow.
+In **Module 14**, you’ll expand your front-end to handle the full BREAD calculations, completing your final project’s functionality.